A birational lifting of the Stanley-Thomas word on products of two chains: Lifting to the piecewise-linear and birational realms

 This result follows from its noncommutative analogue (Theorem~\ref{thm:st-nar}), which we prove in Section~\ref{sec:NClift}.
 Any equality of expressions satisfied by a birational map that does not contain subtraction or additive inverses also holds in the piecewise-linear realm (by tropicalization) and furthermore in the combinatorial realm (by restriction); see~\cite[Remark~10]{GrRo16}.
 So Theorem~\ref{thm:st} implies the analogous statement for the piecewise-linear realm, and thus the already-known result for the combinatorial realm.
-We have a chain of four realms (combinatorial, piecewise-linear, birational, and noncommutative) and a proof in one realm implies the version for the previous realms.
+By the end of this paper, we will have a chain of four realms (combinatorial, piecewise-linear, birational, and noncommutative) and a proof in one realm implies the versions for all previous realms.

 Theorem~\ref{thm:st} is illustrated for $[2]\times[2]$ in Figure~\ref{fig:2x2-BAR} and for $[2]\times[3]$ in Figure~\ref{fig:BAR[2]x[3]}.
 Unlike in the combinatorial realm, we cannot use Theorem~\ref{thm:st} to prove that the order of $\BAR$ on $[a]\times[b]$ is $a+b$ since the ST word does not uniquely define the labeling; however, this has been proven by Grinberg and the second author~\cite{GrRo15} (for birational \emph{order} rowmotion, which implies the order for $\BAR$; see~\cite[Example~3.7]{BAR-motion}).
 We can still make use of the ST word to prove a lifting of the fiber homomesy to the birational realm.
-Corollary~\ref{cor:homomesy} has already been proven by Hopkins~\cite[Remark~4.39]{hopkins2019minuscule} using techniques that can be applied to a wider family of posets.
+Corollary~\ref{cor:homomesy} has already been proven by Hopkins~\cite[Remark~4.44]{hopkins2019minuscule} using techniques that can be applied to a wider family of posets.
 Here we obtain an alternative proof, illustrating that the same technique Propp and the second author used in the combinatorial realm lifts to the birational realm.
-In the birational setting, addition has been replaced with multiplication, so a slightly modified definition of homomesy is used, to avoid the $n$th roots in geometric means. \begin{defn}[{\cite[\S2.1]{einpropp}}] Let $\cals$ be a collection of combinatorial objects, and $f:\cals \rightarrow \kk$ a ``statistic'' on $\cals$.
+In the birational setting, addition has been replaced with multiplication, so a slightly modified definition of homomesy is used, to avoid the $n$th roots in geometric means. \begin{defn}[{\cite[\S2.1]{einpropp}}] Let $\cals$ be a collection of combinatorial objects, and $f:\cals \rightarrow \kk$ a ``statistic'' (any map) on $\cals$.
 Suppose $\varphi :\cals \ra \cals$ is a map and there exists a positive integer $n$ for which $\varphi^n$ is the identity on $\cals $.
-Then we say $f$ exhibits multiplicative homomesy with respect to $\varphi $ if
+Then we say \textbf{$f$ exhibits multiplicative homomesy with respect to $\varphi $} if

-is (the same) constant, independent of the choice of $x\in S$. \end{defn}
+is constant, independent of the choice of $x\in \cals $. \end{defn}

 The following follows easily from Theorem~\ref{thm:st}.